BassMatt/magic512bot/README.md

         "./magic512bot"
     ],
 ```
-so pylance is able to properly import things
+so pylance is able to properly import thing